aoliver44/nutrition_tools/README.md

    - Sub-check: if the column names are duplicated, is the data also duplicated?
 4. Keep a tally of columns that contain NAs.
 5. Check to see if you have time-series data and discourage that
-   - Note,  this program and many ML programs struggle with longitudinal data
+   - Note: this program and many ML programs struggle with longitudinal data.
+However, as long as all subject_ids are unique, the program will run.

 **Output:**
  - **na_counts.csv**: counts of nas found in the input data